Renan Lodi: Atlético Madrid

 On 28 June 2019, La Liga side Atlético Madrid reached an agreement in principle with Athletico Paranaense for the transfer of Lodi.
 The deal was completed on 7 July 2019 and Lodi signed a six-year contract with the club.

 On 24 November 2019, Lodi scored his first goal for Atlético in a 1–1 draw with Granada.
 On 16 May 2021, Lodi came on as a substitute and scored a late equalizing goal in the eventual 2–1 home win over Osasuna that would keep the club in the title race against Real Madrid.
 The following week, as Atlético won the last game in the competition, Lodi became a 2020–21 La Liga champion as part of the team.

 On 15 March 2022, Lodi scored his first Champions League goal to help Atlético Madrid beat Manchester United 1–0 at Old Trafford and qualify for the quarter-finals, securing a 2–1 aggregate win.

 Nottingham Forest (loan)

 On 29 August 2022, Lodi signed for Premier League club Nottingham Forest on a season-long loan deal.
 He scored his first goal for Nottingham Forest on 9 November 2022 against Tottenham Hotspur in the EFL Cup.

 Marseille

 On 14 July 2023, Olympique de Marseille confirmed that they had reached an agreement to acquire Renan Lodi from Atlético Madrid, having already agreed personal terms with him, for a transfer fee of €13 million with a 20% sell-on clause.

 Al-Hilal

 On 17 January 2024, Lodi signed a three-and-a-half-year contract with Saudi Pro League club Al Hilal for a reported fee of €23 million.
 In September 2025, he unilaterally ended his contract with the club upon his return to his homeland.
 The decision came after being left out of the 2025–26 Saudi Pro League squad due to the foreign player limit.

+Atlético Mineiro

+On 24 December 2025, Campeonato Brasileiro Série A club Atlético Mineiro announced an agreement in principle to sign Lodi on a free transfer and a five-year contract.
+On 27 December, the deal was made official.